jollytoad/game-flow-js/README.md

 It's not even a library (yet).

-It a simple idea, inspired by the uni-directional data flow concept from Flux, and that the presentation is a pure function of the application state.
+It a simple idea, inspired by the uni-directional data flow concept from Flux, and the idea that presentation is a pure function of the application state.

 Firstly don't get me wrong, I like the idea of Flux and React, but they both feel overly complex to me, and it doesn't